 Side Effects in Women

 Women also need small amounts of in order to remain healthy.
 In women, normal levels range from 15ng/dL to 70ng/dL – only a fraction of what men have in their systems at any given time.
-Women rarely experience high testosterone, but female bodybuilders who supplement with anabolic steroids often do.
+Women rarely experience high T levels, but female bodybuilders who supplement with anabolic steroids often do.
 Most steroids are derivatives with very slight molecular changes, and when women use them, they often have higher-than-normal amounts in their bodies.

 Virilization is the term given to a woman’s development of male physical traits due to high levels.
 Symptoms include: